akshathmangudi/trovus/README.md

 - [X] Implement the search retriever + model card downloader.
 - [X] Convert "python -m trovus" into a universal command: "using trovus"
 - [X] Include ability to download model weights.
+- [ ] Prepare the dataset for question-answer geneation + pairs.
+- [ ] Finalize fine-tuning techniques and publish dataset onto HF Hub.
-- [ ] Implement the first set of fine-tuning techniques and employ them on the first model.
+- [ ] Implement the fine-tuning metrics which will be the foundation for the efficiency frontiers.
-- [ ] Will add more steps once step 3 is complete.
+- [ ] Have the efficiency frontiers be saved in a reproducible and visualizable format.
+- [ ] Start with finetuning the easiest technique onto the smallest model for starters.